Lock picking: Netherlands

 In the Netherlands, owning lock picks is legal, but using them on someone else's locks without permission is not.
 There is a lock picking championship, the Dutch Open (organized by TOOOL), which started in 2002 and features competitors from around the world.
 The competition is held during LockCon, an annual conference about locks.

 New Zealand

 In New Zealand, lock picking tools are not illegal, but possession with the intent to use them for burglary carries a potential penalty of three years in prison.

 Poland

 In Poland, according to Article 129/1 of the Misdemeanor Code: both (1) possessing, producing or obtaining a lock pick by a person whose profession and occupation does not require it; and (2) delivering a lock pick to a person whose profession and occupation does not require it is punishable with arrest, freedom limitation or fine - and (3) a lock pick is forfeited even if it was not the property of the principal.

 United Kingdom

-In England and Wales, a person who, not within their abode, has anything to be used to commit burglary or theft can potentially be prosecuted.
-The penalty for this can be up to 3 years imprisonment.
+In England and Wales, a person who, not within their abode, has any article to be used in the course of or in connection with any burglary or theft can potentially be prosecuted.
+A successful prosecution would need to prove intention to use the tools for that purpose at the time of possession.
+As an either way offence, the maximum penalty for this is 3 years imprisonment if tried in the Crown Court, and 12 months if tried in the Magistrates' Court.